The best LGBT-friendly hotels

 Argentina became the first Latin-American country to institute same-sex marriage in 2010 and some of the world's most progressive transgender rights laws in 2012.

-In its capital city, LGBTQ travelers can enjoy nightlife and culture in neighborhoods like Palermo and Recoleta and relax at Centro's Claridge Hotel (a World Rainbow Hotels member).
+In its capital city, LGBT travelers can enjoy nightlife and culture in neighborhoods like Palermo and Recoleta and relax at Centro's Claridge Hotel (a World Rainbow Hotels member).

 Its 1946 neo-classical building is also home to a gym, outdoor pool and the gamut of modern hotel amenities like high speed Wi-Fi.